Melqart- The Burning man...

 Melqart was often titled Ba‘l Ṣūr "Lord of Tyre", the ancestral king of the royal line.
 In Greek, by interpretatio graeca he was identified with Heracles and referred to as the Tyrian Herakles.

-Herodotus wasn't and still isn't alone in taking this view.
+Herodotus wasn't alone in taking this view.

 "I visited the temple, and found it richly adorned with a number of offerings, among which were two pillars, one of pure gold, the other of smaragdos, shining with great brilliance at night."